 As drones continue their rapid transition to the workplace, the industry continues to establish norms surrounding the use of the technology.
-Part 107 has helped with that process, but we still have a long way to go when it comes to efficient processes and best practices.
+Part 107 has helped with that process, but we still have a long way to go when it comes to efficient processes, record keeping, and best practices.
 Commercial operators and aerial services managers still have a lot of leeway in structuring their systems of accountability, their safeguards against liability, and the overall culture of safety that surrounds their drone programs.

 The idea of record keeping doesn’t fill most of us with excitement, but there are many excellent reasons to make it an integral part of your drone operations.
 In this article, I’ll cover some of the ways in which documentation can help maintain and improve the safety and efficiency of a commercial drone program.

 1. Refine Future Processes by Analyzing Past Data

 As with any new field, there is plenty of room for adjustment as businesses learn the most efficient ways to run their drone operations.
 Analyzing past operations, including any unplanned incidents, is a prime opportunity to improve your program and maintain the competitive advantage of early adoption.
 By keeping rigorous records, you’ll have a data set that reflects the true state of your drone program.

 For example, did the majority of a company’s incidents happen with one model of aircraft?
 Do pilots with fewer flight hours tend to collect subpar data?
 Do operations in the months of January and February take longer?
 This knowledge can help you identify trouble spots and inefficiencies and continue to improve.

 2. Reduce Risk by Following Standard Operating Procedures

 Record keeping in the form of flight logs is central to the standard operating procedures used throughout aviation.